 Nearly all of the modern tracking devices we sell have the ability to tell you when something happens to the unit.
 Some are automatic like when it moves it tells you where it is, along with its speed and heading (marine versions).
 If you are prepared to do a little more work during the installation, then it is possible to get much more from your unit!
 When connecting the unit up for the first time you must supply power, both Negative and Positive.
 However you will notice there are other wires which will be labelled 'IGN' or 'DIN1' These can be connected to external devices, but please check with us before you do it so we can confirm your idea will work.
 We will deal with some example of this below

 Above are shown a few examples of things you can connect to our tracking unit's extra wires.
 Normally you would pick up the live feed to the piece of equipment you want to monitor, this is OK as long as it is positive and between 10 and 30 volts.
 Lets start with the obvious one - an engine.
 All engines will have an ignition feed that is live all the time the unit is running, find this and connect via a one amp fuse.
 Another easy one is the PTO as this will almost definitely have an obvious warning light, one side of which should go positive when switched on (if it is live all the time and it is ground that is switched, than a relay will be needed).
+Warning: It is important to understand that the status of these ports is pig-backed on the location fix transmision and so they will be a delay between the event happening and you being notified equivalent to the fix update ratio (In simple terms when the object is underway notofication will be considerable more frequent than when not moving).

 The same is true of roof warning beacons and other hazard lights with a dashboard indication light.
 In the case of a power winch it will be the 'Motor Power Feed' you are looking to pick up with your fuse.
 Warning: Caution is needed in this area, as there will usually be two feeds (one for up / in and one for down / out), The simple option is to decide which one is important to you.
 For example most Recovery Control Room staff would only want to know when the winch is coming in, because this means the Operative is loading, or has dropped off and is 'stowing the kit'.
 It is possible to get an indication on both however, but you will need to use two relays (talk to us because other customers have done it and we know how!).